benthaman/ksapply/README.md

 used to tag patches.

-If you want to import patches that are not yet in mainline but that are in a subsystem maintainer's tree, this repository must be configured as an additional remote of the local repository cloned under LINUX_GIT.
+If you want to import patches that are not yet in mainline but that are in a subsystem maintainer's tree, that repository must be configured as an additional remote of the local repository cloned under LINUX_GIT.
 For example:
 ```
 linux$ git remote show